SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 Committee).  <sup id="fn1a">[[1]](#fn1)</sup>

-This is the same body as the one that recommended approval for the Pfizer vaccine, though I note that here there are 21 members _vs_ 22 for Pfizer.
+This is the same body as the one that recommended approval for the Pfizer vaccine, though I note that here there are 21 members here _vs_ 22 for Pfizer.
 A Venn diagram of the committee members present might be interesting.
 But the bottom line is: the vote was 20-0-1, i.e., 20 in favor of the EUA, nobody against, and 1 abstention.